ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Return   : int

 This API is used by the crash reporting mechanism to print a character on the designated crash console.
-It should only use general purpose registers x1 and x2 to do its work.
+It must only use general purpose registers x1 and x2 to do its work.
 The parameter and the return value are in general purpose register x0.